-Table 8 shows the number of days of increased ability to launch and retrieve for Little Diomede residents with a project.
+Table 10 shows the number of days of increased ability to launch and retrieve for Little Diomede residents with a project.
 The days without a project column depict the days the wave height is up to 1.7 feet.
 The proposed project would provide launch and retrieve protection for the 3.3-foot wave height.
 The percentage increase for the north alternative (protects from southerly waves) is 35.4 percent (north and south total days plus south additional days divided by north and south total days without a project).
-The percentage increase for the south alternatives (protects from northerly waves) is 42.7 percent (north and south total days without a project).
 The percentage increase for the south alternatives (protects from northerly waves) is 42.7 percent (north and south total days plus north additional days divided by north and south total days without a project).
 These percentages are used for the NED calculation of possible benefits to more clearly compare the NED evaluation with the CE/ICA evaluation, which follows: